 Once a person is directed to your website, you will only have a few seconds to convert him or her into a customer.
 This short span of time is the only opportunity you’ll have to convince them to stay a bit longer, thus reducing your bounce rate.

 However, when a person decides to leave and look for another option, you just let an opportunity bounce off.
 Sad, isn’t it?

 What Is Bounce Rate?

 The Bounce Rate refers to the percentage of visitors who visit a site, and after one page, decide not to continue, and leave.
 This is also referred as the percentage of single-page sessions.
 Any marketer or business owner would want to avoid this.
 Google Analytics can help you reduce your bounce rate and improve your online performance.

 Here are some techniques which can help you lower your Bounce Rate and increase the amount of time your customers spend on your website.

 1. Choose High-Value Keywords

 As a marketer, it is your role to focus your website toward content which will excite readers.
 It is also imperative for you to choose the right keywords.
 These groups of words are the basis for search engines to obtain the best information regarding your website.

 The more focused and relevant your content is, the better search engines will understand what your website offers.
 Eventually, there will be a bigger chance that search engines will direct visitors to your webpage; visitors who are actively looking for information which is available on your website.

 Some tools you can use to find the best keywords include:

 2. Ensure Content Is Readable

-What is the purpose of relevant content and the right keywords if the write up on your landing page and website is hardly readable?
+What are the purpose of relevant content and the right keywords if the write up on your landing page and website is hardly readable?
 Strong keywords would not be useful in context that doesn’t make sense.
 Readers would not even scroll down the page if the content was not usable.